yaniv-golan/openai-structured/docs/source/api.rst

    Base exception for client-side errors.
 Raised in several cases:

-   - When attempting to modify fixed parameters on o1/o3 models
-   - When attempting to use streaming with unsupported models
+   - When attempting to use unsupported parameters with o1/o3 models
    - When model version is not supported
    - When validation fails